Ga verder naar hoofdinhoud

 User and service configuration

-Each extractor deployment should ideally have a dedicated Windows user, with no permissions beyond what is absolutely necessary.
-The extractor user must then be granted:
+Each deployment should ideally have a dedicated Windows user with minimal necessary permissions.
+The service user must be granted:

 Configure access in Windows:

-1. Right-click on the file or folder you wish to configure.
+1. Right-click the file or folder you want to configure.

-4. Edit the groups to add the extractor user.
+4. Edit the groups to add the service user.

 In Linux, see $ man chmod for instructions on how to change permissions to specific files and folders.